Pennsylvania Sexual Assault Lawyer | Worgul Law Firm

 If you fail to register as a sex offender when required to do so, fail to provide necessary and accurate information, or fail to re-register, then you may be charged with an additional crime.

-If you are convicted of a sex offense in Pennsylvania, you will experience a number of consequences beyond incarceration, probation or paroles, fines, and sex offender registration, including:
+If you are convicted of a sex offense in Pennsylvania, you will experience several consequences beyond incarceration, probation or paroles, fines, and sex offender registration, including:

 • Challenges being accepted to a college or graduate school